Augustine Saidi

-Augustine Saidi (19 August 1929 – 19 April 1995), or Augustino B. Saidi, was a Tanzanian lawyer who was the first African Chief Justice of Tanzania.
+Augustine Saidi (19 August 1929 – 19 April 1995), or Augustino B. Saidi, was a Tanzanian lawyer who was the first African Chief Justice of the Judiciary of Tanzania.

 Early years

-Augustine Saidi was born on 19 August 1929.
+Augustine Saidi was born on 19 August 1929 to Chagga parents.

-His birthplace was near Mount Kilimanjaro.
+His birthplace was near Mount Kilimanjaro. in modern day Kilimanjaro Region.

-The future president Julius Nyerere taught Saidi in Tabora when he was attending secondary school.
+The future president Julius Nyerere taught Saidi in Tabora when he was attending Tabora secondary school.